34ERAT/acidProperties_normalization/ACID Properties  & Normalization.md

 #### 3. Third Normal Form

 - A Relationship is in third Normal form if it is in second Normal form and it contains no transitive dependencies.
-- Considere relation R containing attribute A,B and C
+- Consider relation R containing attribute A,B and C
 - if A-> B and C then A-> c
 - transitive dependencies : three attributes with the above dependencies\
   **example:** Student_details table